 Read the Dulera (mometasone furoate, formoterol fumarate dihydrate inhalation) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to mometasone or formoterol; or if you have any other allergies.
+PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to mometasone or formoterol; or to arformoterol; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: current/past infections (such as tuberculosis, herpes), high blood pressure, heart disease (such as chest pain, heart attack, irregular heartbeat), overactive thyroid (hyperthyroidism), seizures, bone loss (osteoporosis), eye problems (such as cataracts, glaucoma), diabetes, swelling of an artery (aneurysm), a certain tumor of the adrenal gland (pheochromocytoma).

 The risk of QT prolongation may be increased if you have certain medical conditions or are taking other drugs that may cause QT prolongation.
 Before using this product, tell your doctor or pharmacist of all the drugs you take and if you have any of the following conditions: certain heart problems (heart failure, slow heartbeat, QT prolongation in the EKG), family history of certain heart problems (QT prolongation in the EKG, sudden cardiac death).